2qx/awesome-bitcoin-cash/README.md

 ## Shipped

+All of these apps are mostly stable and active.
+Always check the notes of a particualar project before risking a large sum of value.
+Links are checked on a weekly basis, but function is not checked.

 ### Open Source Wallets

-This list focuses on non-custodial wallets that specialize in fully utilizing features specific to Bitcoin Cash, because a wallet supporting many currencies which are copies of another is never likely to fully support a currency that extends those features.
+Below are non-custodial open-source wallets that use features specific to Bitcoin Cash.

 #### Desktop
 - [Electron-Cash](https://electroncash.org) [[src]](https://github.com/Electron-Cash/Electron-Cash) - the awesome SPV wallet for Bitcoin Cash